mychelleblake/Portfolio-Etsy-Assignment/README.md

 Pro Tip, worry about the structure first, the JS second and the fine details of the design last

 Note: The assets (heart, cart and hamburger icons) are in an assets folder for you.

+NOTE - This folder was moved over with final files hence the small number of commits